Preface

 Figure 1: The Data Science Workflow is an iterative framework for structuring data science and machine learning projects.
 Inspired by the CRISP-DM model (Cross-Industry Standard Process for Data Mining), it supports systematic problem-solving and continuous refinement.

-7. Deployment: Translate models into real-world applications.
+7. Deployment: Translating analytical insights into real-world decisions and applications.

 How to Use This Book